step-chen/atlassian-dc-mcp-go/README.md

-# Atlassian Data Center MCP (Management Control Plane)
+# Atlassian Data Center MCP (Model Context Protocol)

 This project provides a Go-based Model Context Protocol (MCP) service for managing and interacting with Atlassian Data Center products including Jira, Confluence, and Bitbucket.
 It allows you to manage these products programmatically through a unified interface with configurable authentication and permissions.